fusionfabric/open-api-standard/Fields_and_Parameters.md

 >   **SHOULD NOT** use `allowEmptyValue`

-## Finastra Field and Parameter Type and Format STandards
+## Finastra Field and Parameter Type and Format Standards

 The following lists the Finastra standards for field types and formats: